Masterminds/glide/README.md

 ```

 The above will change directories into `/foo/bar`, make sure it's a Go
-project, and then launch a new Glide shell.
+workspace, and then launch a new Glide shell.

+**If you set your GOPATH in your shell's profile or RC scripts, you may
+need to tweak those settings.
+See the Troubleshooting section below.**

 ### glide install